SeleniumHQ/www.seleniumhq.org/src/main/rst/09_webdriver.rst

 	range of browsers) and partly because the main selenium contributors and I felt that it was the best way to offer users the best possible framework."

-*PLEASE NOTE:  Selenium 2.0 is currently under development.
-The WebDriver integration is currently undergoing testing.
-We encourage advanced Selenium users to try it out.
-Users new to Selenium, should wait until Selenium 2.0 is officially released.*

 What is WebDriver?
 ------------------